 Do you have a will in place?
 A legal will is one of the most important documents you will create in your life.

 Many Canadians are unwilling to create a will because they think it is a complex undertaking, while the costs discourage many others.
 On the other hand, some people do not create wills because they are uncomfortable discussing the idea of death.

 Fortunately, making a legal will has become a far easier and cost-effective process, thanks to online will provider companies.
 These online resources help Canadians create legal wills at a fraction of the cost of working with a lawyer.
 You can also set up a power of attorney and make arrangements for end-of-life care.

 Willful is revolutionizing the process of creating a legal will by simplifying it and reducing your overall cost.

-My Willful review will discuss everything you need to know about the leading player in the online will space.
-I will also help you understand the importance of creating a will to help you make a more well-informed decision regarding creating a will.
+This Willful review will discuss everything you need to know about the leading player in the online will space in Canada.

 - The process of creating a will is fast